Zandakar/too-long-didnt-read/_posts/post-09.md

  Travelling through Europe and listening to how WW2 played out in all the cities I visited you see a common theme - Hitler didn't convince millions of people to die for him, there was already a strong anti-Semitic sentiment throughout Europe, and he was simply able to capitalise on that.
 \
 \
+*This statue was erected overnight by the government in commemoration to the victims of ww2, depicting an evil eagle (Germany) terrorising an angel (Hungary).
+The public felt that this was misleading and whitewashing, so they put the stories of the victims underneath*
 ![](/assets/images/posts/post-09/statue.jpg)
 \
 \